TRADING CRITIQUE LOGO

 Forex pairs are combinations of two different currencies that are traded in the foreign exchange (forex) market.
 Each pair consists of a base currency and a quote currency.
 In this guide, we will cover how currency pairs work, the types of currency pairs, and how to read forex pairs with examples.

-What is currency pairs in forex trading?
+What are currency pairs in forex trading?

 The foreign exchange market (forex) is a huge global market with $6.6 trillion traded daily.
 There are around 170 currencies globally, leading to over 28,000 possible pairs, but only a few major ones dominate trading.

-How forex pairs work
+How forex currency pairs work

 • When you see something like EUR/USD, it shows how much one currency (the euro, in this case) is worth compared to another currency (the U.S. dollar).